Point-SAM: Promptable 3D Segmentation Model for Point Clouds: Prompt Sampling

 \section{Prompt Sampling}

-Following AGILE3D, we sample two prompt points for each instance: one from false positive points and another from false negative points.
+Following AGILE3D~\citep{yue2023agile3d}, we sample two prompt points for each instance: one from false positive points and another from false negative points.
 The prompts are selected by identifying the foreground point that has the furthest distance to the nearest background point.
 Specifically, this involves computing pairwise distances from foreground points to background points, determining the minimum distance to background points for each foreground point, and selecting the foreground point with the maximum of these minimum distances.
-To optimize performance and conserve GPU memory, we have also implemented a CUDA operation for these steps.

 After computing the distances and selecting the candidates, we have two prompt point candidates: the point sampled from false positive points serves as a negative prompt, and the point sampled from false negative points serves as a positive prompt.
 We select the one with the furthest distance to the nearest background points as the final prompt point.